-1 Materials provide teacher guidance on anticipating student responses and the use of questioning to deepen student thinking. Μ 1 questioning to deepen student thinking.
-2 Materials include teacher guidance on how to scaffold and support students' development and use of scientific vocabulary in context. М 2 and use of scientific vocabulary in context.
-2 Materials provide teacher guidance on preparing for student discourse and supporting students in using evidence to construct written and verbal claims. М 3 students in using evidence to construct written and verbal claims.
+1 Materials provide teacher guidance on anticipating student responses and the use of questioning to deepen student thinking. М + questioning to deepen student thinking.
+1 Materials include teacher guidance on how to scaffold and support students' development М 2 Materials include teacher guidance on how to scaffold and support students' development and use of scientific vocabulary in context.
+Materials provide teacher guidance on preparing for student discourse and supporting students in using evidence to construct written and verbal claims. М 3 students in using evidence to construct written and verbal claims.
 4 Materials support and guide teachers in facilitating the sharing of students' thinking and М 4 finding solutions.